lanotfly/lanotfly.github.io/README.md

-This is my blog also for my javascrip test.
+This is my blog also for my javascrip test. which is only in the page folder.
 I need something to manage my document about work or knowledge.
-Just use this repository to do it.
+This repository is for it.
+Not formally using this repository, but for testing or blog writing or something else.
-Edit it on web-ide, so may have many commits only by sigle test.
+Edit it by web-ide, so maybe have many dummy commits.

+The blog is based on jekyll.

+Welcome to star me.

+To be continue...